Alirezabg/kubernetes-troubleshooting-practise/07-pods-in-crashloopbackoff-state.md

 * Make sure that the Kubernetes nodes are healthy and have enough resources to run the pods.
 If you are still having trouble troubleshooting pods in a CrashLoopBackOff state, you can try the following:

-Restart the Kubernetes API server and controller manager.
+Restart the Kubernetes API server and controller manager.<br />
-Delete the pods and try deploying them again.
+Delete the pods and try deploying them again.<br />
-Upgrade to the latest version of Kubernetes.
+Upgrade to the latest version of Kubernetes.<br />